 A Guide to Workers Rehabilitation and Compensation in Tasmania.

-Referring workers' compensation matters to the Office of the Director of Public Prosecutions
+Referring workers' compensation matters to the Office of the Solicitor General

-Requests to the Office of the Director of Public Prosecutions (DPP) for legal advice on workers' compensation claims ought to be directed through JLT.
-If the Office of the DPP is approached directly, JLT must be informed.
+Requests to the Office of the Soliciotr General (OSG) for legal advice on workers' compensation claims ought to be directed through JLT.
+If the Office of the SG is approached directly, JLT must be informed.

-Where possible, the Office of the DPP should be provided with specific instructions, for example, the application of a particular section of the
+Where possible, the Office of the SG should be provided with specific instructions, for example, the application of a particular section of the

 Workers Rehabilitation and Compensation Act 1988